Kalaam-Programming-Language/Kalaam/README.md

 Kalaam was created as a part of an educational project to help my students under the age of 18 to understand programming through a different dimension.
 Anyone with a smartphone or a computer can start coding in.

 As the development of Kalaam continues, expect advanced features and major bug fixes in the next version.
-Kalaam.

 ## Documentation

-To check out documentation visit [live examples](https://www.kalaam.io/documentation).
+To check out documentation visit [Documentation](https://www.kalaam.io/documentation).

 ## Examples